NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Missing or lost remittance voucher

-Even if you do not have a remittance voucher, you still have to send us your payment by the due date.
-If you do not receive a remittance voucher in time to make your next remittance, or if you have misplaced it, send your payment payable to the Receiver General, to the same address as when you mail your remittance.
+Even if you do not have a remittance voucher, you still have to send the CRA your payment by the due date.
+If you do not receive a remittance voucher in time to make your next remittance, or if you have misplaced it, send your payment payable to the Receiver General.
 Include a short note that states your name, address, and non-resident account number, and the year and month covered by the payment.

-To order Form NR92, Non-Resident Tax Remittance Voucher, call us at 1-855-284-5946 from anywhere in Canada and the United States or at 613-940-8499 from outside of Canada and the United States.
-We accept collect calls by automated response.
+To order Form NR92, Non-Resident Tax Remittance Voucher, call the CRA at 1-855-284-5946 from anywhere in Canada and the United States or at 613-940-8499 from outside of Canada and the United States.
+The CRA accepts collect calls by automated response.
 You may hear a beep and experience a normal connection delay.

 Non-resident tax notice of assessment, notice of reassessment, or notice of collection